 Sometimes, you have all the resources to create a successful campaign and you need somebody to create an effective strategy for you.
 In that case, a consultant would be the best.
-In other cases, you need a high-level effort and don’t have the internal manpower to pull it off.
+In other cases, you need high-level effort but don’t have the internal manpower for it.
 In the latter case, an agency may serve you better.”

 Search for [best seo agency in town]

 Don’t just rely on who ranks better for [seo agency] on Google.

 Agencies and consultant should invest their resources towards their clients rather than their own website.